How to Construct a Homepage That Turns Visitors Into Leads

 Include a phone number in the header along with a contact link — differentiated from the other navigation.
 This area is sometimes called Utility navigation.
 Position your Search function here, as well.

 Use traditional navigation

-We encourage you to display your navigation across the top of the page and avoid the so-called hamburger menu you experience on your smartphone, except, of course, in the mobile experience itself, where it makes sense.
+From the standpoint of an experienced web design company we encourage you to display your navigation across the top of the page and avoid the so-called hamburger menu you experience on your smartphone, except, of course, in the mobile experience itself, where it makes sense.
 A lot of people don’t yet recognize this icon as a menu and will become frustrated.
 Users who understand what it is still must click on the icon to reveal the navigation, thus adding another step to retrieving your content.
 Visible navigation acts as a quick visual index of your offerings, and eliminates friction in the user experience.

 Choose your site’s navigation categories through the eyes of your customers.
 How do they see themselves?
 What problems are they looking to solve?
 What content groups are they more apt to use while viewing your site.
 Not sure?
 Ask them.

 If you offer a few products or services, don’t use the label Products as a nav item.
 Instead, use the product name or categories — Venturi Flow Meters and Flow Monitors — for instance.

 What’s more, be mindful that visitors will browse your site using different paths.
 Some, particularly repeat visitors, will head straight for the navigation.
 Others, especially those who are new to you, will scroll down the homepage to take it all in in a more narrative form.
 Still others prefer using the site’s search function.